jolars/tactile/cran-comments.md

 in the description with single quotes, avoided starting the description with the package names, and have properly credited authors of packages whose code I have used in the package.
 * This is the second resubmission.
-In this versiosn I have properly credited Brian Ripley as an author in the DESCRIPTION file.
+In this version I have properly credited Brian Ripley as an author in the DESCRIPTION file.